Read This First

 Prompt 4: Provide a salient description of the world of economics today.

-The section turns on Academia and Industry.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Academia and Industry in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Focus on Inequality and Sustainability